-Dory Antullis is an associate in Robbins Geller Rudman & Dowd LLP’s Boca Raton office.
-Her practice focuses on complex class actions, covering consumer fraud, public nuisance, environmental litigation, privacy litigation, pharmaceuticals, RICO, and antitrust litigation.
+Dory Antullis is a partner in Robbins Geller Rudman & Dowd LLP’s Boca Raton office.
+Her litigation practice focuses on complex class actions, covering consumer fraud, public nuisance, environmental litigation, privacy litigation, pharmaceuticals, RICO, and antitrust litigation.
 Dory also works with the Firm’s settlement department, negotiating and documenting intricate, high-stakes settlements.

 - United States District Courts for the Middle and Southern Districts of Florida

 - United States District Courts for the Eastern and Western Districts of Michigan

 - Robbins Geller and Co-Counsel Achieve Nearly $230 Million Settlement with Walgreens for its Role in Opioid Epidemic in San FranciscoMay 26, 2023

 - Daily Journal Honors Robbins Geller and the San Francisco Opioids Litigation Team with 2023 CLAY AwardApril 24, 2023

 - “‘Rapid-Fire Five-Dimensional Chess’”: Partner Aelish Baig Discusses Recent “Landmark Victory” with Law360September 2, 2022

 - On the Eve of Closing Arguments in Opioid Trial, Robbins Geller and Co-Counsel Strike Historic $58 Million Settlement for the City and County of San FranciscoJuly 13, 2022

 - Paul Geller and Leadership Committee Honored as “Litigators of the Week” Upon Announcement of Historic $26 Billion Settlement in Opioid LitigationJuly 23, 2021

 - Robbins Geller Partner Mark Dearman Appointed to Plaintiffs’ Steering Committee in Zantac Products Liability MDLMay 26, 2020